 So this year, it’s time to make a real change.
 It’s time to take stock of where you are and what you want out of life, not to continue doing what others expect you to do or what you think might make you seem or feel more successful or more appealing.

-How about, for this New Year, come January the 1st, you just allow you to be you?
+How about, for this New Year, you just allow you to be you?

-It doesn’t matter how many goal-setting guides you follow, the moment you stop piling pressure on yourself to undertake resolutions that you aren’t wholly committed to, is the moment you give yourself a chance to breath; to be present enough to see the wood for the trees.
+It doesn’t matter how many goal-setting guides you follow, the moment you stop piling pressure on yourself to undertake resolutions that you aren’t wholly committed to, or don’t even really want, is the moment you give yourself a chance to breath – to be present enough to see the wood for the trees.

-That breathing space allows us to see who it is that has been doing all the doing, who it is who has been trying to reach all these goals and get to these moments of self-actualisation that never seem to plug the hole.
+That breathing space allows us to see who it is that has been doing all the doing, who it is who has been trying to reach all these goals and get to these moments of self-actualisation that never seem to quite plug the hole of fulfillment.

-New Year or not – that’s just as day, once we turn the search inwards and start truly understanding the “self”, we aren’t just given a chance to start again; it’s more than that.
-We are reborn, revitalised and most importantly, free.
+New Year or not, once we turn the search inwards and start truly understanding the “self”, the actor playing the role, we aren’t just given a chance to start again; it’s more than that.
+We are reborn, and most importantly, set free.

 Being here and not there, off in our mind’s evaluations and projections all the time, and knowing instead of assuming and predicting what could be or might be “if”, gives rise to a purer awareness of self, and opens a pathway for clear seeing to navigate life’s rough seas.

-Empty your glass and feel your way through this New Year.
+Empty your glass and step into this New Year without baggage from the last.
 If it feeds your soul, do it.
 If it makes you want to get out of bed in the morning with a smile, carry on.

-Be present and let your energy synchronise with the earth and give you the clarity to move forward and be comfortable and contented with who you are.
-Let your intuition guide you through a wonderful year and attract an abundance of positive opportunity.
+Spring board into the New Year and let your positive energy synchronise with the earth and give you the clarity to move forward and be comfortable and contented with who you are.